willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR15/globetrotter/README.md

 }
 ```

-Import the following into src/app/calculator/calculator.component.ts:
+Import the following into src/app/calculator/calculator.component.ts, and add the calculator service as a provider:

 ```javascript
 ...